Collective dynamic length increases monotonically in pinned and unpinned glass forming systems: Introduction

 Subsequent simulations using a binary mixture of particles interacting via harmonic ~\cite{MeiPRE2017} and Lennard-Jones (LJ) potentials ~\cite{HockyPRE2014} have added to the discussion on the usefulness of the RP method.
 By placing two walls separated by a distance, $d$, it was shown that the temperature at which $\xi_d$ attains a maximum is $d$ dependent~\cite{MeiPRE2017}.
 More strikingly, the maximum vanishes if the walls are smooth.
 Simulations of the LJ system revealed that $\xi_d$, determined by using the point-to-set method~\cite{Biroli08NatPhys}, saturates when $T > T_d$ without showing the expected non-monotonic behavior.

 Two insightful experiments that support the thermodynamic origin of the SGT appeared after the simulations~\cite{Kob2012NatPhys,Flenner12NatPhys}.
 (1) An experimental realization of a frozen wall of particles was achieved by a holographic optical tweezer setup~\cite{HimaNagamanasa15NatPhys}.
 Video microscopy experiments on a binary mixture of micron-sized neutral polystyrene particles in two dimensions were used to measure the response of the frozen amorphous wall on the dynamics as a function of the distance from the wall.
 By fitting the $z$ (distance from the wall) dependence of the time-dependent decay of the self part of the overlap function, it was found that the inferred dynamic length increases non-monotonically as a function of the packing fraction, which was in accord with the simulation results~\cite{Kob2012NatPhys}, obtained by changing the temperature.
 (2) Because randomness is self-generated in glasses~\cite{Kirkpatrick89JPhysA}, it would prudent to realize pinned configurations by probing the response of motile particles to ``slow" particles that relax on times that are much greater than the typical relaxation time, $\tau_\alpha$.
 Such an experiment was performed on a binary mixture of colloidal polystyrene particles~\cite{Ganapathi18NatComm} in three dimensions.
 They first identified particles that mimic pinned particles (self-induced pinning) for which the relaxation time is on the order of $(5-7) \tau_\alpha$.
 The extracted $\xi_d$ also changes non-monotonically, with a maximum value $\xi_d \approx 10 \sigma_s$ ($\sigma_s = 1.05 \mu m$ is the size of the smaller particle) as the volume fraction increases.
 It is worth pointing out that in both these experiments there is only one data point in the $\xi_d$ versus packing fraction plots after the maximum near $\phi_d$ (Fig. 2c in \cite{Ganapathi18NatComm} and Fig. 3a in \cite{HimaNagamanasa15NatPhys}).
 The results were interpreted in terms of changes in shapes of the mosaic domains \cite{Stevenson06NatPhys} as $\phi$ approaches $\phi_d$.
+Despite changing the pinning protocol the qualitative conclusions in the three studies \cite{Kob2012NatPhys,HimaNagamanasa15NatPhys,Ganapathi18NatComm} are similar - the dynamical length increases non-monotonically reaching a maximum at a temperature or density that is close to the dynamic transition point of the pinned system.